STARK-404/Wp-Lock/README.md

 - Follow the installation steps, leaving the options at their defaults unless you have specific preferences.
 - Once installed, open Command Prompt or PowerShell and type node -v to check if Node.js is installed.
 You should see the installed Node.js version.
 - Additionally, you can type npm -v to verify that npm (Node Package Manager) is also installed.That's it!
 You've successfully installed Git and Node.js on your Windows system.

-**Download Python Installer**
+**Download Python Installer**-:

--:Go to the official Python website: https://www.python.org/
+- Go to the official Python website: https://www.python.org/
 - Navigate to the "Downloads" section.
 - Download the latest version of Python for Windows.
 Make sure to choose the version that matches your system architecture (32-bit or 64-bit).
 It's recommended to download the latest stable version.

 **Run Python Installer**:

 - Once the installer is downloaded, double-click on it to run.
 - Check the box that says "Add Python x.x to PATH" during installation.
 This option ensures that Python is added to the system PATH, allowing you to run Python from any command prompt.
 - Follow the installation steps, leaving the options at their defaults unless you have specific preferences.

 **Verify Python Installation**:

 - After installation, open Command Prompt or PowerShell.
 - Type python --version and press Enter to check if Python is installed.
 You should see the installed Python version.You can also type pip `--version` to verify that pip (Python Package Installer) is installed.

 **Clone The repo**:
 - Download the repo zip from `https://github.com/STARK-404/Whatsapp-Lock.git`